Skip to main content

 Impact Analysis (IA)

-A Regulation Impact Statement (RIS) was prepared by the Department of Agriculture and Water Resources, and was assessed as compliant and consistent with best practice by the Office of Best Practice Regulation (OBPR).
+A Regulation Impact Statement (RIS) was prepared and certified by the Director of National Parks and has been assessed by the Office of Best Practice Regulation (OBPR) as compliant with the Government’s requirements and consistent with best practice.

-The Department estimates the revised framework will reduce regulatory costs by $4.2 million a year.
-The OBPR agreed to this estimate.
+The RIS has estimated that these management plans will reduce regulatory burden by $0.137 million per year.
+OBPR has agreed to this estimate.

 Aust Gov